axiros/docutools/docs/features/third.md

 --8<--
 ```

-Note that you can provide, in [mkdocs.yml](https://github.com/AXGKl/docutools/blob/main/mkdocs.yml), custom locations for such snippets, i.e. within *your* project.
+Note that you can provide, in :srcref:mkdocs.yml , custom locations for such snippets, i.e. within project.

 --8<--
 links.txt